adilahmed31/cs537-Discussion-su22/week-7/README.md

 ### Time to try them out.

-Step 1 : Compile program for t0
+Step 1 : Compile program for t0 using the makefile.
+If you view the makefile, you can observe that we need to add an extra flag `-pthread` when compiling a program that uses the threading library, as shown in the example below.

+`gcc -o t0 t0.c -Wall -pthread`

+In our case, since we have already created a makefile:

 `make t0`